The Thrift Savings Plan (TSP) is a retirement savings and investment plan for federal employees.

 - Non-BRS Members of the Uniformed Services

-If you are not covered by the Blended Retirement System (BRS) your account is established by your service after you make a contribution election using your service’s automated system, for example, My Pay.
+If you are not covered by the Blended Retirement System (BRS) your account is established by your service.

 - Returning Members